-A point-of-sale system is an essential tool for retail stores; from speeding up the checkout process to simplifying inventory management, store operations become more efficient when you’re using an omnichannel system with a built-in POS and ecommerce.
+A retail management system is an essential tool for retail stores; from speeding up the checkout process to simplifying inventory management, store operations become more efficient when you’re using an omnichannel system with a built-in POS and ecommerce.

-But a good retail POS system can help you do much more than just manage your store operations or track sales history – it can also help you sell more.
+But a good retail store system can help you do much more than just manage your operations or track sales history – it can also help you sell more.

 Selling More on Autopilot